ISA-tools/isa-api/isatools/graphQL/README.md

 This query retrieves filename of assays for which the technology type includes the string "nucleotide seq".

-##### Filters:
+###### Filters:
-- measurementType: A string to represent the type of measurement to filter on.
+- measurementType: a string to represent the type of measurement to filter on.
-- executesProtocol = A string to represent the protocol that should be executed by the processes of the assays.
+- executesProtocol: a string to represent the protocol that should be executed by the processes of the assays.
-- technologyType = a string to represent a type of technology the assay should contain.
+- technologyType: a string to represent a type of technology the assay should contain.
-- treatmentGroup = A list of exposure parameters that represent the conditions for this group.
+- treatmentGroup: a list of exposure parameters that represent the conditions for this group.
-- characteristics = A list of characteristics that the assays samples should comply with.
+- characteristics: a list of characteristics that the assays samples should comply with.
-- parameterValues = A list of parameters with which the parameter values of the assays processes should comply with.
+- parameterValues: a list of parameters with which the parameter values of the assays processes should comply with.

 Using the `operator` key we can assemble multiple filters in a single query.
-However, at this point the code will become hard to maintain, and we suggest creating dedicated query files in the .gql format.
+However, at this point the code will become hard to maintain, and we suggest creating dedicated query files in the `.gql `format.
 We now want to retrieve assays filename given the following constraints:
 - the technology used is 'nucleotide sequencing' (exact match)
 - the subjects must have been exposed to a low dose of carbon dioxide.